Flux Analysis in Accounting: A Complete Guide

 A flux analysis is an important tool for finance teams and business leaders to keep a pulse on how each element of their business is performing.
 The insights flux analysis accounting provides can be used to mitigate risks, make strategic business decisions, start conversations, and communicate results to stakeholders.

 To conduct a flux analysis, identify the differences between periods, find significant fluctuations, and record the causes for those fluctuations.
-From there, you can use your analysis to make strategic decisions.
+From there, you can use your analysis for strategic decision-making.

 While creating a flux analysis isn’t complicated, it can be tedious to arrange and analyze the data.
 See just how much Mosaic speeds up your flux analysis by requesting a personalized demo.